Shubham-Vasnik/PasswordManager/README.md

 2.Than copy the 'passwordManager.db' file in that folder

-3.Than run the 'passwordManager.exe'file in the 'deployedApp' folder
+3.Than run the 'passwordManager.exe'file present in the 'deployedApp' folder